Pregnancy: Timeline

 The chronology of pregnancy is, unless otherwise specified, generally given as gestational age, where the starting point is the beginning of the woman's last menstrual period (LMP), or the corresponding age of the gestation as estimated by a more accurate method if available.
 This model means that the woman is counted as being "pregnant" two weeks before conception and three weeks before implantation.
 Sometimes, timing may also use the fertilization age, which is the age of the embryo since conception.

 Start of gestational age

-The American Congress of Obstetricians and Gynecologists recommend the following methods to calculate gestational age:
+The American Congress of Obstetricians and Gynecologists recommends the following methods to calculate gestational age: